IanFinlayson/jguardrail/README.md

 jwarn looks for were chosen based on years of seeing the mistakes that beginning computer science students make when using Java.

-The ones currently caught by jwarn are:
+The ones currently caught by jguardrail are:
 1. Dividing two integer constants that do not divide evenly, such as having (1/2) or (9/5) as part of an arithmetic instruction.
 2. Using == to compare a String variable with a literal string value.